It Starts with Thinking About What You Think About

 - Delivering On Key Business Deliverables

-If any of the above resonated for you, then it’s time to change how you’re thinking so you can improve how you lead.
+If any of the above resonates for you, then it’s time to change how you’re thinking.

 Because if you don’t, others in your organization will soon start modeling your counterproductive thinking – if they haven’t already – and the tasks that they once found ‘easy’ to accomplish will soon seem too difficult.
+Less and less of your team’s potential will flow through to their performance.
 And the assignments they used to think were ‘challenging, but doable’ will soon become near-impossible.

 Unmitigated, unavoidable failure.